Evidence of Personal Salvation

 A person born of the Spirit is risen from the dead (spiritual death) and “seeks those things which are above” (Colossians 3:1).
 “Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life and shall not come into condemnation; but is passed from death unto life” (John 5:24).

 “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit” (Romans 8:1).
 Their affections are set on things above and not on things on the earth.
 They will mortify (deaden) their members which are upon the earth: not be carnally minded nor follow the course and desires of nature.
-“Love not the world, neither the things that are of the world.
+“Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh, the lust of the eyes, and the pride of life, is not of the Father, but is of the world” (1 John 2:15-16).
 The Spirit of God assures: “The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together” (Romans 8:16-17).

 When “the love of God is shed abroad in our hearts by the Holy Ghost which is given unto us” (Romans 5:5), we will be reaching out for heavenly things: loving and feeding on the Holy Scriptures and witnessing for our Lord.